mithie/spring-boot-microservice-demo/README.md

 ### How does it work?

-There have been quite a couple of changes been made to the existing code base for this example, which should help making the code more maintainable and having a more concise separation of concerns.
+There have quite a couple of changes been made to the existing code base for this example, which should help making the code more maintainable and having a more concise separation of concerns.

 #### Adjusted Project Structure